AadSah/bona-fide/README.md

 The software uses java and python3 libraries to search for the plagiarism of the text.

-Python libraries and how to install:
+Python libraries and how to install:<br/>
-1.BeautifulSoup : pip install beautifulsoup4
+1.BeautifulSoup : pip install beautifulsoup4<br/>
 2.google        : pip install google
 3.fuzzywuzzy    : pip install fuzzywuzzy